Loss of coloration is a common symptom of illness in aquarium fish.

 Here’s why your Betta fish may be progressively losing its body color:

 Your Betta fish is likely losing its bright colors due to a stressful environment.
-Stress in aquarium fish can be the result of foul water conditions, sudden changes in water parameters, or aggressive tank mates.
+Stress in aquarium fish can be the result of poor water quality, sudden changes in water parameters, or aggressive tank mates.
 The fading colors can be restored once measures to resolve the underlying issues are taken.

 By Schmohawk17